 Using the Nelson, McEvoy, and Schreiber (2004) free-association norms, Castel et al. (2007) further evaluated the correspondence between JOLs and recall accuracy using strong and weak forward associates or unrelated pairs.
 Additionally, their study also contained identical pairs to evaluate pair similarity effects given identical cue-target pairs are generally poorly remembered (e.g., Tulving, 1974).
 The authors reasoned that for identical pairs, participants may rely upon item similarity (vs. cue effectiveness) given the items are perceptually and semantically identical when making JOL ratings.
 As a result, JOL ratings for identical pairs would be high though their recall would be low, producing an illusion of competence.
 Indeed, an illusion of competence was found for identical pairs (but not for the forward strong and weak associates) and this pattern was found both when study duration was self-paced and timed.
 The illusion of competence pattern found for identical pairs is particularly intriguing given identical pairs provided participants with a cue word that was perfectly predictive of the target.
 Nevertheless, recall rates were lower than strong associates, contributing to the illusion.

 Although prior work has demonstrated that semantic relations can induce an illusion of competence for identical pairs, an important question is whether the illusion of competence for identical pairs resulted from a perfect perceptual and semantic match, or because identical pairs are symmetrical associates.
 Symmetrical in this case refers to cue-target pairs that are strongly associated to each other in both directions (e.g., On-Off) according to word association norms.
 Based on Koriat (1997), we suggest that participants prioritize semantic relatedness over consideration of the cue effectiveness for recalling the target when providing JOLs.
 Therefore, strong associates would likely encourage JOL ratings that would exceed later recall when the retrieval target was ambiguous such as backwards associates.
 A similar pattern would likely also emerge for symmetrical associates given the cue does not directly converge upon an obvious target (as forward associates).
-Therefore, evaluating the relationship between JOLs and later recall for symmetrical pairs is important for determining how association affects JOLs outside of when cue-target pairs are perceptually/semantically identical.
+Furthermore, the presence of both forward and backward associations may make these pairs especially susceptible to overestimation.
+While participants may rely on both forward and backward relatedness when judging symmetrical pairs, only the forward associations will be useful at recall.
+Furthermore, participants may not necessarily interpret symmetrical associates as being different than asymmetric associates.
+For example, the fact that participants provide equivalent JOL ratings for forward and backward pairs in the illusion of competence suggests that participants do not readily discriminate between different types of paired-associates, even though they show clear differences in recall rates across pair types.
+Thus, evaluating the relationship between JOLs and later recall for symmetrical pairs is important for (1) determining how association affects JOLs outside of when cue-target pairs are perceptually/semantically identical and (2) further assessing the generality of the illusion of competence.